andrew/ultimate-awesome/README.md

 - [awesome-toolkit](https://github.com/faisalsayed10/awesome-toolkit) - A list of awesome resources for future me!.
 - [awesome-resources](https://github.com/FedeMadoery/awesome-resources) - Awesome Resources is a list of different resources that help the development or management of projects, free or paid.
 - [awesome-moba-papers](https://github.com/fernandojunior/awesome-moba-papers) - Curated list of awesome papers related to MOBAs, Data Analysis, Data Mining, Machine Learning and IA.
+- [awesome-institutional-hpc](https://github.com/frankier/awesome-institutional-hpc) - List of tools you can use to get the most from your institutional HPC resources.
 - [awesome-chatgpt-prompts-brasil](https://github.com/frannks/awesome-chatgpt-prompts-brasil) - Prompts para usar melhor o ChatGPT, traduzido em Português Brasil.
 - [awesome-free-books](https://github.com/Frederick-S/awesome-free-books) - List of free books.
 - [awesome-front-end](https://github.com/FrendEr/awesome-front-end) - 优秀前端资源收集.